kmuthukk/yugabyte-db/docs/building-document-store-on-rocksdb.md

 decade.
 It is second to none when it comes to fast monolithic key-value storage.
 YugaByte DB leverages RocksDB’s strengths in the context of embedding it as the per-node storage engine of DocDB, its distributed document store.
 Every row managed by YugaByte DB is stored as a document in DocDB that internally maps to multiple key-value pairs in RocksDB.
-As described in our next post
+As described in
 <a href="enhancing-rocksdb-for-speed-and-scale.md">“Extending RocksDB for Speed &amp; Scale”</a>,
 we also had to make significant enhancements to RocksDB in this context.